highlights of operations

-Chevron is a partner in the Star Petroleum Refining facility in Map Ta Phut, Thailand.
+Chevron is a partner in the Star Petroleum Refining Public Company Limited refinery in Map Ta Phut, Thailand.
 The modern refinery is a pacesetter in design, safety features and pollution controls.

 Our Caltex® brand ranks among the nation’s leading suppliers of petroleum products, which include gasoline, gasohol and biodiesel fuel.
 We also sell industrial lubricants and aviation fuel.

 In Thailand, Chevron’s Downstream business is conducted through our subsidiary Chevron (Thailand) Limited.
 Chevron explores for and produces oil and natural gas through our subsidiary Chevron Thailand Exploration and Production, Ltd.

 exploration and production

 In 1981, eight years after the discovery of the first commercial natural gas field in the Gulf of Thailand, Chevron’s Erawan Field began production.
 Since then, natural gas has become the major source of energy for electricity generation in Thailand.
 The discovery also led to the development of the country’s petrochemical industry.

 In the Gulf of Thailand, Chevron operates several blocks in the Pattani Basin, with ownership interests ranging from 35 percent to 80 percent.
 In the Malay Basin, Chevron has a 16 percent nonoperated working interest in the Arthit Field.
 Net average daily production in 2016 was 71,000 barrels of crude oil and condensate and 1.1 billion cubic feet of natural gas.

 Chevron operates and has a 35 percent interest in the Ubon Project.
 The development concept includes facilities and wells in Block 12/27.
 The company continues to assess alternatives for development of the Ubon Field.